PanosBal/ParkingInteligentSystem/README.md

 # Intelligent Parking Management System
-A complete management simulation system of parking for different cities according to the time of the day (Supported only in Greek).
+A complet emanagement simulation system of parking for different cities.
+The goal of the project is to provide parking space suggestions according to the time of the day (SupportedonlyinGreek).

 ## Description
 The admin have to upload a kml file of the city of his choice , in addition to coordinates the file must contains the population of each building block.